cosmos/cosmos-sdk/UPGRADING.md

 When using `depinject` / `app v2`, **it's enabled by default** if there's a bank keeper present.

+To learn more see the [docs](https://docs.cosmos.network/main/learn/advanced/transactions#sign_mode_textual) and the [ADR-050](https://docs.cosmos.network/main/build/architecture/adr-050-sign-mode-textual).

 ### Modules

 #### Params